 So to end where we began: overkill.
 We’ll qualify the remark slightly.
 Getting a 36 ACT and then trying to get 2400 on the SAT – that MAY be overkill in the eyes of some colleges.
 Still, there could be value beyond college — investment banks and certain top laboratories will continue to be impressed by a “perfect” 2400.
 (Ivy Bound itself gives teachers with ACT 36 or SAT 2400 higher pay).
 Don’t sacrifice grades, good sports, sleep or wholesome fun to pile on extra points.
 But you might jettison Xbox, or the mall, for a few months.
 You might reduce your FB / Snapchat / Twitter and texting exchanges for a few more weeks.

-Short of 2300 (or 35 on the ACT) there’s room to improve in the eyes of almost all top colleges.
-At those colleges even a small improvement CAN make a difference.
+At every SAT / ACT level short of perfect, even a small improvement CAN make a difference.
 We know of too many stories recently of students who would have been accepted had they reached a higher SAT/ACT threshold.

 The good news in all this ratcheting upward is often unspoken: less-recognized colleges are better than ever.
 The quality of education at a third tier college is now equivalent to the quality that “top tier” colleges provided 30 years ago.
 Thus no student should feel badly about stopping on SAT/ACT with a score that will get her/him in to a decent four-year college.